Email Us : info@registrationguru.in | Call us now: +91-9811536872

 Not for business income or capital gains

-This form is meant for salaried individuals or pensioners with total income up to ₹50 lakhs.
+This itr form types is meant for salaried individuals or pensioners with total income up to ₹50 lakhs.
 It consists of one house, salary income, plus extra money from interest and other sources.
 This form is not available to people who have capital gains, business income, or overseas income.People who have capital gains, company income, or overseas income are not eligible to utilize this form.
 It’s the simplest and most commonly used ITR for regular taxpayers.

 2. ITR 2